salnation/Timer-Based-Quiz-Application/README.md

 The timer is initialized with a value and immediatly begins countdown.

 Your score is calculated by time remaining.
 Answering quickly and correctly results in a higher score.
-Answering incorrectly results in a time penalty!!!
+Answering incorrectly results in a time penalty